kamilpszczolkowski/Conway-s-Game-of-Life/README.md

 I created this application to practice skills of object oriented programming and general JavaScript programming.
 I didn't focus mostly on optimisation - rather on creating and managing objects in my code.

 Application is written in JavaScript.
-Css code is compiled from sass files by Gulp packages.
+Scss file is compiled to css code by Gulp-sass package.
 I used also Gulp to create localhost server, which allowed mi to see the differences instantly after saving the files.

 # Description